ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 protocol messages.

-During the duration of the task, each Client records its own measurement value(s), packages them up into a report, and sends them to the leader.
+During the duration of the task, each Client records its own measurement value(s), packages them up into a report, and sends them to the Leader.
 Each share is separately encrypted for each Aggregator so that even though they pass through the Leader, the Leader is unable to see or modify them.
 Depending on the task, the Client may only send one report or may send many reports over time.

-The Leader distributes the shares to the Helpers and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into a final aggregate result for the Collector.
+The Leader distributes the shares to the Helper and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into a final aggregate result for the Collector.
 Depending on the VDAF, it may be possible to incrementally process each report as it comes in, or may be necessary to wait